koschaos/koschaos.github.io/pages/2025_recap.md

 The indoor track season is now underway and he had his first meet in mid-December ... he knocked over half-a-second off his previous PB in the 200m, so ... 🤞

-As for Aidan and music, he attended one morning practice for band - he was so early for it, the teacher wasn't even there yet - and then decided that he didn't want to do it any more 🤦.
-In November, like any delusional teenager, he joined a band, as the singer, despite never singing in public before!
-Some of the band members wanted to participate in the talent show in December despite a) never practicing together as there was someone always absent, b) their singer never practicing because the microphones in the practice room didn't work and c) arguably not having a lick of talent between them!
+As for Aidan and music, he attended one morning practice for band - he was so early for it, the teacher wasn't even there yet - and then decided that he didn't want to do it any more. 🤦  In November, like any delusional teenager, he joined a band, as the singer, despite never singing in public before!
+Some of the band members wanted to participate in the talent show in December despite

+- never practicing together as there was always someone missing,
+- their singer never practicing because the microphones in the practice room didn't work, and
+- arguably not having a lick of talent between them!

 With this historic track record, Aidan decided to quit the band when he learned they wanted to do a cover of a "god-awful emo song from some band named Weezer" 🤣.
 Can you really quit a band that never once practiced together ... 🤔

 ### Job hunting ... again!